How to Recover Files from PowerPoint [Unsaved/Deleted/Corrupted]

 Malicious software can damage or delete files, affecting both local and cloud-stored presentations.
 Regular antivirus protection is essential.

-How to Recover Unsaved PowerPoint Presentations
+How to Recover a PowerPoint File Not Saved

 If your file was never saved, don’t panic.
 PowerPoint has built-in ways to recover unsaved files.